Single Implant Crown: Case I

 I offered her to replace her front teeth with six dental implants.
 An implant supported hybrid prosthesis was made to connect to six implants in the front of the jaw.
 A hybrid prosthesis is connected to dental implants by screws and can only be removed by a dentist.
 Patient was very happy with the outcome and following her up for 5 years, she only had one minor complication in the first year.
 The complication was when a tooth separated from the prosthesis and it had to be repaired. it was done chair-side and never happened again for 4 years when I was in contact with her.

 This patient was referred to me for fabrication of a new set of dentures.
 Her existing dentures were not ideal and her complaint was that it was moving too much.
 Her general dentist had relined it several times but it was not better.
-Finally she decided to see a Prosthodontist.
+Finally she decided to fina a specialist who can help her and that was why she came to a Prosthodontist.

-As the first step, her dentures were re-based to provide adequate stability and she was recommended to get two implants in the lower jaw along with a new set of dentures.
+As the first step, her dentures were re-based to provide adequate stability and improve the quality of her life temporarily, Then she was recommended to get two implants in the lower jaw along with a new set of complete dentures ( One new Denture for the upper jaw and one new over-Denture for the lower jaw).
 In this case she received two Nobel Biocare dental implants and two attachments to retain the denture.
 The improvement was like “the difference between day and night”, as the patient stated.
-All the clinical and Laboratory steps were completed by Dr. Noohi.